playi/WonderPyExamples/README.md

 # Coordinate Systems
-The python API uses a right-handed coordinate system with:
+WonderPy uses a right-handed coordinate system with:

 * +X to the right of the robot  (aka Right)